-When it comes to concealers, I basically have no loyalty.
+When it comes to high end concealers, I basically have no loyalty.
 You know how some people find that one that knocks their socks off, they stick loyally to it.
 Whist I’ve found the odd concealer over the years that I’ve been fond of and repurchased, I’ve never found the one that’s impressed me so much that my makeup routine is not the same without it in it, and I’ve moved on to see whether the next thing impresses me more.
 Cheap or higher end I’ve tried virtually the whole spectrum.

 NARS Radiant Creamy Concealer // £24 (Available from Cult Beauty)

 Easily the most iconic concealer from the bunch and can you believe that I survived so long without trying it until this year?
 My friend Molly kindly passed this along to me after she had received this shade (Custard) and it was way too dark – thanks Mol!
 And despite it being quite a few people’s number one – for me I’ve found it a bit underwhelming.

 Whether that’s partly due to how much I’ve heard it favoured over the years and my expectations ended up thinking it would compare to some kind of magic wand, but whilst I don’t hate it – it’s not love either.